soedinglab/MMseqs2/README.md

 * `--include-align-files` is currently not supported together with distributed (multi-rank) candidate generation in `align2clust` and is rejected at startup in that combination; it still works normally on a single rank.
+* Linclust v1 does not support a multi-rank outer launch.
+It retains the legacy single-rank workflow.
-* `clusthash` and `clust` (used for the optional `--cluster-mode`/hash-based prefilter path) and the final `mergeclusters`/representative-switching stages are not MPI-aware and always run once from the workflow process, regardless of the runner.
+* `clusthash`, `clust`, and the final merge/representative-switching stages are not MPI-aware and run only on rank 0 while the other ranks wait.
 * Representative selection and cluster assignment are a single deterministic, ordered reduction performed on rank 0 after all candidate chunks are collected.
 Scaling is therefore strongest when candidate/alignment generation dominates total runtime; very